MagicQuartz/enva-docs/docs/items/titanium_coated_water_fish_bowl.md

 (Downsides are shared with the [Titanium Coated Fish Bowl](items/titanium_coated_fish_bowl.md))

 1. Players can't stack titanium coated fish bowls or titanium coated water fish bowls in their inventory.
-2. While equipped, the titanium coated water glass bowls prevent you from putting any type of helmet on.
+2. While equipped, the titanium coated water fish bowls prevent you from putting any type of helmet on.
-4. If the titanium coated water fish bowl is broken in the nether and you have no spares, good luck finding a water source.
+3. If the titanium coated water fish bowl is broken in the nether and you have no spares, good luck finding a water source.

 ## Related